legofanlovessayori/rinfox_ie8beta/README.md

 9. Inside Customize toolbar, at the bottom check Title Bar, and remove everything removable from the toolbar by doing Right-Click on element and hitting Remove from toolbar.
 Now slowly add the elements copying the following layout:
 ![](ie7%20layout.png)
    * Note that menu bar is hidden, and that you need to uncheck Hide downloads.
-10. To have the Quick Tabs, if you have skipped *xpinstall.signatures.required* [you may simply install TipTab from Firefox Extensions store](https://addons.mozilla.org/en-US/firefox/addon/tip-tab/).
-This will not be skinned when activated but it will still have the icon skinned in toolbar.
-Simply install it, pin it to toolbar, go back again to Customize Toolbar and add it after the star with plus icon (Library).
-It should be auto-skinned (icon only).
+10. To have the Quick Tabs, [you may simply install TipTab from Firefox Extensions store](https://addons.mozilla.org/en-US/firefox/addon/tip-tab/).
+Simply pin it to toolbar and add it in place.
-   * To go extra mile with skinned look when pressed and you have *xpinstall.signatures.required* disabled, go to about:addons and click on the little wheel and do Install Add-on From File and select the xpi extension from Quick Tabs Extension folder.
-Simply install it, pin it to toolbar, go back again to Customize Toolbar and add it after the star with plus icon (Library).
-It should be auto-skinned.
 11. Now its a good idea to disable updates to Firefox.
 While updating ESR **should** not break things, it will always break omni.ja tweaks (homepage, inprivate page and new page) as well as icons (Firefox icon) will be reverted, if that isnt a big deal for you, simply skip this step.
 If you want to disable them, you can do so by following the following guide:
   * https://www.askvg.com/tip-disable-automatic-updates-in-mozilla-firefox/#how_to_disable_automatic_updates_in_mozilla_firefox